SharePoint/sp-dev-docs/docs/business-apps/get-started/set-up-sharepoint-site-lists-libraries.md

 To successfully complete the *Getting Started* tutorials, set up your SharePoint site with the following items.

 ## Microsoft 365 tenant
-To use Power Automate and build flows, you need an Office 365 tenant.
+To use Power Automate and build flows, you need an Microsoft 365 tenant.

 If you already have an Office 365 tenant, see section **Create Projects list** below.

-If you don't have one, you can get an Office 365 developer subscription when you join the [Office 365 Developer Program](https://developer.microsoft.com/office/dev-program).
-See the [Office 365 Developer Program documentation](https://docs.microsoft.com/office/developer-program/office-365-developer-program) for step-by-step instructions about how to join the Office 365 Developer Program and sign up and configure your subscription.
+For step-by-step instructions about how to join the Microsoft 365 Developer Program and sign up and configure your subscription, see the [Office 365 Developer Program documentation](https://docs.microsoft.com/office/developer-program/office-365-developer-program).

 ## Create Projects list
 Create a new SharePoint list called **Projects**.
 To create a new SharePoint list, follow these steps.